Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 4 Desember 2024 20.34.34 UTC
+- WIB: Rabu, 4 Desember 2024 21.29.22 UTC
-- WITA: Rabu, 4 Desember 2024 21.34.34 UTC
+- WITA: Rabu, 4 Desember 2024 22.29.22 UTC
-- WIT: Rabu, 4 Desember 2024 22.34.34 UTC
+- WIT: Rabu, 4 Desember 2024 23.29.22 UTC

 Kutipan Inspiratif:
-"The size of your problems is nothing compared with your ability to solve them.
-Dont overestimate your problems and underestimate yourself."
+"If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner."

-Kategori: motivational
+Kategori: technology